South Carolina Federal Criminal Defense Attorneys

 The Court, the government, or the attorney for the defendant may request an examination of the defendant to determine his or her ability or competency to stand trial.
 Mental capacity to stand trial is different from an insanity defense and it deals more with the defendant’s ability to actively participate in the preparation, trial, and decision making process of his or her trial.

 The theory of a defense of necessity is that the defendant’s free will was properly exercised to achieve a greater good or avoid a greater harm.
-The elements of the defense of necessity are (1) that the defendant was faced with a choice of two evils and he chose the lesser; (2) that the defendant acted to prevent imminent harm; (3) that the defendant reasonably anticipated a causal relation between his conduct and the harm to be avoided; and (4) there were not legal alternative to violating the law.
+The elements of the defense of necessity are (1) that the defendant was faced with a choice of two evils and he chose the lesser; (2) that the defendant acted to prevent imminent harm; (3) that the defendant reasonably anticipated a causal relation between his conduct and the harm to be avoided; and (4) there were no legal alternatives to violating the law.

 Reliance Upon the Advice of Counsel: